 This scenario focuses less on a clinical situation, and deals more with consideration of the moral, ethical, legal (etc.) issues which may arise in a situation.

-The first area of assessment here will be your suggested responses to the ethical scenario during discussion, as well as your knowledge of the different considerations required.
+The area of assessment here will be your suggested responses to the ethical scenario during discussion, as well as your knowledge of the different considerations required.

-This question will focus on your suitability for and commitment to ST3 training in the specialty and give you opportunity to expand on the information provided in your application form.
+This question will focus on your suitability for and commitment to training in the specialty and give you opportunity to expand on the information provided in your application form.

 This question will last approximately 10 minutes.